 As you can see, professional transcribers must juggle a number of different variables when working on transcription projects.
 Before you commit to purchasing a new transcription keyboard, review all of the information above and consider whether manual transcription is the best option available for your brand.
 If you are new to transcription or lack formal training in transcription methods and best practices, you may want to consider outsourcing your transcription efforts.
 Trying to handle these projects in-house is often an inefficient use of company resources.

 If your company needs scalable transcription capabilities, it may be worth looking into partnering with a professional transcription service like Verbit.
-Verbit combines the speed of artificial intelligence with the diligence of professional human transcribers to quickly provide clients with a high volume of transcripts with accuracy rates as high as 99%.
+Verbit combines the speed of artificial intelligence with the diligence of professional human transcribers to quickly provide clients with a high volume of transcripts with targeted accuracy rates of up to 99%.
 This high level of accuracy is critical for supporting key accessibility standards and guidelines.
 Additionally, the easy-to-use digital platform supports bulk uploading for more optimized workflows.

 Also, Verbit has seamless software integrations to provide real-time transcription on digital communication platforms like Zoom, Google Meet, GoToMeeting and more.
 These integrations can provide more equitable communication across all platforms.
 In fact, transcription contributes to more positive, inclusive work environments for employees and clients of diverse backgrounds.